ENG 330: Staging/Performance-Based Analysis Essay

 For this assignment, I require students to deliver this essay in real time, at a one-on-one pre-scheduled meeting with me.
 You’ll need to bring two hard copies of your essay to your appointment (unless you are meeting me remotely, in which case see the instructions below).
 At the meeting, either you or I (your choice) will read the essay aloud, from beginning to end; from there, we’ll discuss.

-3. After the intro, we’ll have about 13 minutes for the reading/delivery of your essay.
-If you keep your essay below 1500 words, it should take only 10-12 minutes to read, at a calm, conversational pace.
+We’ll have about 13 minutes for the reading/delivery of your essay.
+If you keep your essay below 1600 words, it should take only 10-12 minutes to read, at a calm, conversational pace.
 Practice ahead of time!
 If your presentation goes too far past the allotted 13 minutes, I may have to cut you off.

-5. The remaining 3 minutes are for the transition to the next student.
-It is by necessity a quick transition — so let’s both do our part to remain within the time limits I’ve set!
-That said, there always ends up being a bit of a lag, usually my fault — if you show up for your appointment and I’m not ready yet, it’s because we are behind schedule.
-Please be patient — everyone will get their 30 minutes (and please, when scheduling other appointments around this one, allow an extra 15 minutes for possible delays).
+That said, there always ends up being a bit of a lag for one reason or another — if you show up for your appointment and I’m not ready yet, it’s because we are behind schedule.
+Please be patient — everyone will get their 25 minutes (and please, when scheduling other appointments around this one, allow an extra 15 minutes for possible delays).

 • Choosing a true extra-verbal effect, one with real significance to our understanding of the text, which you can really prove to be cued by the text (implicitly or otherwise), is the most important thing to do for this essay; essays that do not do so will likely score in the 60s or lower.